 Summary

-Naturalisation certificate presented to William Bantry, engine driver, by the Colony of Victoria, dated 20 October 1896.
+Naturalisation certificate presented to William Bantry, probably originally from Ireland, an engine driver, by the Colony of Victoria, dated 20 October 1896.
 William was living in St Arnaud (near Avoca) when he was presented with this certificate.

 Physical Description